 4 – American Coney Island

-American Coney Island is an iconic Detroit eatery which has been serving Coney island hot dogs for over 100 years.
+American Coney Island is an iconic Detroit eatery serving Coney Island hot dogs for over 100 years.
 In 1917, Greek immigrant Gust Keros opened his restaurant in downtown Detroit.
 Since then, the shop has gained a following for its Coney dog.
 These dogs, made with a natural casing Dearborn hot dog, chili, mustard, and sweet onions, are served in a warm, steamed bun.

-In 2012, American Coney Island opened at The D Casino & Hotel, a Detroit themed resort located on Fremont Street.
+In 2012, American Coney Island opened at The D Casino & Hotel, a Detroit-themed resort on Fremont Street.
 It was their first location outside of Michigan.
 While small, the red, white, and blue themed restaurant is always packed, even late at night.
-What makes the Coney Island Hot Dog ($3.95) stand out is the snap of the hot dog and the blend of secret spices found in the chili and dog.
-The crunchy, sweet onions and tangy mustard add to the distinct flavor that you can’t find anywhere else.
-Other than dogs, the 24 hour joint serves burgers, gyros, and fries.
+What makes the Coney Island Hot Dog stand out is the snap of the hot dog and the blend of secret spices found in the chili and dog.
+The crunchy, sweet onions and tangy mustard add to the distinct flavor you can’t find anywhere else.
+Besides dogs, the 24-hour joint serves burgers, gyros, and fries.

 What to order: Coney Island Hot Dog, Gyro Sandwich